-This type is meant to model operations like await in async functions, or the then() method on Promises - specifically, the way that they recursively unwrap Promises.
+This type is meant to model operations like in functions, or the method on - specifically, the way that they recursively unwrap .

 example